 c) Data Usage for Advertising Purposes by NANOSCRIBE

 NANOSCRIBE uses your phone number for advertising purposes, if your consent was obtained, or the prerequisites for probable consent - for example, in the context of an existing business relationship or after prior contact - exist.
-Furthermore, NANOSCRIBE uses the email address obtained from contacts in the context of contract conclusions, in order to market similar offers.
-Of course, you have the right to object being contacted for advertising purposes.
+Furthermore, NANOSCRIBE uses the email address obtained from contacts in the context of contract conclusions, in order to market similar offers, or for surveys using external platforms specialized for this purpose.
+Of course, you have the right to object being contacted for such advertising purposes.
 We provide separate information about the right to object to advertisement.

 To achieve advertising goals, the data are processed for the life cycle of our products and your characteristics as a customer or interested party.
 Exceptions apply if longer use is permitted through consent and/or data are subject to legal retention requirements.
 In the latter case, the data are deleted after the retention period expires.
 Exercising your right to object, about which we inform you under V., may lead to a shorter processing period.

 For commercial use, Article 6 (1) (1f) of the GDPR serves as the legal basis, or if your consent is obtained, Article 6 (1) (1a) of the GDPR.
 Below, we provide information about your rights regarding commercial use, particularly the right to object to data processing for advertising purposes.

 d) Processing of Personal Data due to Legal Requirements